ellisonbg/py4science/book/whirlwind_tour.rst

 it into a 2D homogeneous array of floating point numbers (notice the dtype "datatype" of ``float64`` in the array ``X`` above, indicating an 8byte/64bit floating point number).
-Real word data is much more varied than floating point numbers, composed of strings, dates, integers, complex numbers, and more, and is scattered across filesystems, databases, and the internet.
+Real word data is much more varied, composed of strings, dates, integers, complex numbers, and more, and is scattered across filesystems, databases, and the internet.
 Python, with its "batteries included" philosophy, is fully equipped to work with that data.

 A typical example of the kind of data you see in real-world application is daily stock price data, which is a mix of dates,